Location: The Kentucky Center, 501 W Main St | Get Directions

 -Saturday Concert Talk begins at 6:45 PM in Whitney Hall hosted by Classical 90.5 WUOL.

--On Saturday the Bluegrass Motorsport Donor Lounge is open in the Mary Anderson Room before the concert and at intermission.
+-On Saturday the Bluegrass Motorsport Donor Lounge is open in the North Lobby before the concert and at intermission.